 1. Identity theft: Although most identity theft targets consumer data, manufacturers often maintain large customer databases with all sorts of valuable information.
-Using targeted malware or stolen credentials, hackers can infiltrate companies’ outer defenses and access sensitive production data, intellectual property, and payment information.
+Hackers can infiltrate companies’ outer defenses using targeted malware or stolen credentials and access sensitive production data, intellectual property, and payment information.

-2. Phishing: The integrity of network infrastructure and active endpoints is a top concern for most IT administrators, but the human error also plays a significant role in modern security breaches.
+2. Phishing: The integrity of network infrastructure and active endpoints is a top concern for most IT administrators, but human error also plays a significant role in modern security breaches.
 Phishing attacks use social engineering tactics to trick employees into handing over their personal information and access credentials.
 Considering 88% of SMBs and 91% of enterprises experiencing a security breach report human error was a contributing factor.
-According to Kaspersky Labs, it’s crucial to include phishing scams in any cybersecurity risk assessment.
+According to Kaspersky Labs, including phishing scams in any cybersecurity risk assessment is crucial.

-3. Spear phishing: While similar to phishing scams, this cyber attack method is much more specialized.
+3. Spear phishing: This cyber attack method is much more specialized, similar to phishing scams.
 In many cases, hackers target specific departments or employees with convincing emails that appear to come from inside the organization.
 Verizon noted that around 90% of data-loss incidents have some “phishing or social engineering component.”

-4. Spam: Spam messages aren’t just annoying to deal with; they can also carry harmful malware, ransomware, or adware.
-In fact, close to 94% of all malware is delivered via email, CSO reported.
+4. Spam: Spam messages aren’t just annoying; they can also carry harmful malware, ransomware, or adware.
+Close to 94% of all malware is delivered via email, CSO reported.
 Once a hacker has established a foothold inside internal IT systems, they can quickly spread malware to network infrastructure, connected endpoints, and management consoles.

-5. Compromised web pages: Rather than targeting manufacturing companies themselves, some hackers will leverage business websites to deliver malware to end customers and website visitors.
-This is often achieved by embedding harmful links or programs that automatically download malware onto the users’ computers.
-These situations can severely damage manufacturers’ reputations, as it suggests they aren’t following cybersecurity best practices.
+5. Compromised web pages: Some hackers will leverage business websites to deliver malware to end customers and website visitors rather than target manufacturing companies themselves.
+This hack occurs by embedding harmful links or programs that automatically download malware onto the users’ computers.
+These situations can severely damage manufacturers’ reputations, suggesting they aren’t following cybersecurity best practices.

-Although these five cybersecurity tactics are major risks for manufacturing companies, other attack vectors pose a more immediate threat to internal and external operations.
+Although these five cybersecurity tactics are significant risks for manufacturing companies, other attack vectors pose a more immediate threat to internal and external operations.

 Other Key Threats to Include in a Cybersecurity Risk Assessment

-Any effective risk analysis framework must consider manufacturing endpoints, especially considering the growing reliance on internet-of-things devices.
+Any practical risk analysis framework must consider manufacturing endpoints, especially the growing reliance on internet-of-things devices.
 This includes digital control systems, environmental sensors, smartphones, and other internet-connected equipment.
-According to SonicWall’s research, IoT-based malware attacks increased by 215.7% in 2018, while malware over HTTPS has continued to surge by 58% year-over-year.
+According to SonicWall’s research, IoT-based malware attacks increased by 215.7% in 2018, while malware over HTTPS has continued to surge by 58% yearly.

-IIoT is particularly vulnerable to malware and other types of attacks because most devices lack built-in security features or firmware.
+IIoT is particularly vulnerable to malware and other attacks because most devices lack built-in security features or firmware.
 How common are IoT security incidents?
 One study by NETSCOUT found that it takes only five minutes on average for an IoT device to be targeted once connected to the Internet.
-After a hacker has gained control over these devices, they can easily deliver malware to other connected systems or incorporate it into a botnet for use in large-scale DDoS attacks.
+After a hacker has gained control over these devices, they can quickly deliver malware to other connected systems or incorporate it into a botnet for large-scale DDoS attacks.

-When conducting a cybersecurity risk assessment, manufacturers should aggressively identify vulnerabilities within their network infrastructure, endpoints, control systems, and IT management platforms.
-This proactive approach enables greater visibility over vulnerable access points and can help IT administrators predict possible threats before they cause serious financial damage.
-Considering $2.9 million is lost to cybercrime every minute, according to projections for RiskIQ, it’s never been more important for manufacturers to bolster their IT posture.
-That’s why the team at Certitude Security™ is committed to protecting manufacturers from injustice.
-We help manufacturing companies develop an effective cybersecurity strategy, gain clarity on the business impact, perform collaborative risk assessment processes, and establish internal controls.
-All of these decisive actions are needed for securing your business and being compliant.
+Considering $2.9 million is lost to cybercrime every minute, according to projections for RiskIQ, it’s never been more critical for manufacturers to bolster their IT posture.
+That’s why we are committed to protecting manufacturers from injustice.
+We help companies develop an effective cybersecurity strategy, clarify the business impact, perform collaborative risk assessment processes, and establish internal controls.
+Decisive actions are needed for securing your business and being compliant.